 A Maiko is a label for a lady who is studying to be an entertainer in Kyoto, fully trained in Japanese time-honoured arts.
 She typically wears a kimono, a traditional long robe that is worn as a formal outfit in Japan.
-A kimono is the most recognised of Japanese clothing, but the term was once used to identify a range of different clothes from Japan.
+A kimono is the most recognized of Japanese clothing, but the term was once used to identify a range of different clothes from Japan.
 Maikos wear more traditional clothes and fabric designs to appear more sophisticated and graceful, like their counterparts from Ancient Japan when Maikos originated.

 There is a range of items that make up a kimono and they have traditional Japanese names.
 These include:

 Datejime: Belt that sits underneath the obi belt and ensures a perfect kimono silhouette

 Geta: Traditional Japanese shoes without a heel

 Hanhaba: Obi sash that is matched with everyday kimonos

 Juban: White cotton slip that fits underneath the kimono